It’s been six months. Our sense of time is still broken.

 “We had two March 12ths and we had two March 15ths,” said Martinez.
 “As soon as you realize that you’re in a confined situation that’s out of your control, every day feels like it’s an eternity.”

-Six months ago, President Trump announced a travel ban from Europe, the stock market plummeted, actor Tom Hanks and his wife, Rita Wilson, tested positive for covid-19, the NBA suspended its season, and, within 24 hours, much of the country had effectively shut down.
+Six months ago, President Trump announced a travel ban from Europe, the stock market plummeted, actor Tom Hanks and his wife, Rita Wilson, tested positive for the virus, the NBA suspended its season, and, within 24 hours, much of the country had effectively shut down.

 Hanks and Wilson have recovered, though nearly 190,000 Americans did not.
 The NBA has resumed play, though fans cannot attend games.
 The stock market is near where it was six months ago, though unemployment is twice as high.
 European travelers are no longer banned from the United States, but American travelers are banned from much of Europe.

 Humanity loves a countdown, so we spent six months marking our calendars.
-Maybe things would be Back To Normal by Easter, then by Memorial Day, then by the end of June, then Labor Day.
+Maybe things would be Back to Normal by Easter, then by Memorial Day, then by the end of June, then Labor Day.
 When the calendars proved useless, we joked about the month that never ended — how it would all be over by March 181st.

 Over time, that joke stopped being funny.